Complete-Logistics-Aruba/complete-logistics-frontend/README.md

 2. Select the appropriate branch for deployment
 3. Configure the build command: `pnpm install && pnpm build`
 4. Set the publish directory: `dist`
+5. **Add Environment Variables:**
+   - Add all environment variables listed above in the Render dashboard
+   - Double-check that `VITE_ENABLE_MOCKING=true` is properly set

 ## Demo Accounts